Ecommerce Lending

 Try SBA 7(a) instead

-If you're a US buyer, the target is US-based, the deal is under $5M, and you're willing to sign a personal guaranty for the lowest rates in the market, SBA wins on cost.
-Plan for a 100+ day close.
+If you're a US buyer, the target is US-based, the deal sits inside the SBA 7(a) program range, and you're willing to sign a personal guaranty for senior-debt cost, SBA wins on cost.
+Plan for a multi-month close window.

 Explore SBA 7(a)